 We start with the lion – a huge thing, in cast iron, purportedly the largest single cast iron statue made in Victorian times, which I cannot confirm.
 It is perfectly sited on an elevated plinth in a small park, with the remains of buildings associated with Reading Abbey as a backdrop.
 The lion is snarling, his long tail whipping out and downward, caught in a pose striding majestically forward.
 The head, framed by the mane, is naturalistic, the body with stylised, emphasised muscles.
 It dates from 1886, and is the memorial to the men of the Berkshire Regiment (66th) who fell at Maiwand in the Afghan war of 1880.
 Excellent.
 (Lots more statues of lions on this page.)

 He also made a series of ideal statues, of which the Goddess Gerd: the Northern Aurora, a stretching nude, somewhat in the vein of Onslow Ford, with a sunburst (the aurora) of hair, is oft reproduced but the others not so accessible – they included various Greek deities and demigods.
-A well known statue of Simonds in America is The Falconer, in Central Park, New York, with the man and bird on his wrist caught in active pose.
+A well known statue of Simonds in America is The Falconer, in Central Park, New York (picture above right), with the man and bird on his wrist caught in active pose.
 Between his various works of which I am aware – the active, the enormous, the sensual and the dignified – it is hard to gain a sense of his overall style.

 The Goddess Gerd, the Northern Aurora.